amdeguzm/Survey-Boat/README.txt

--parse IMU data                                             (completed) -collect throttle and rudder servo data                     (completed) -tape/velcro arduino to the boat for testing                (completed)
+-parse IMU data                                             (completed) -collect throttle and rudder servo data                     (completed) -tape/velcro arduino to the boat for testing                (completed) -redo the wiring from the receiver to the servos            (completed) -aquire 3 channel connectors and extra cable                (completed)

   Notes:

+  4/8
+  -used an external battery to power the servos (servos were drawing too much current from the arduino causing it to reset) -code only writes one .csv file

   4/2
   -Updated code to get arduino to read PWM signal from the receiver and write the value to the servos